 What to do

 After you decide where you’re eating, plan your activities around your reservations.
 There are two things you have to do in New Orleans: see live music and get out on the water.
-You’ll find live music every night of the week, so check the local listings before you finalize your itinerary.
+You’ll find live music on the events calendar here before you finalize your itinerary.
 As for swamp and river tours, book ahead for a group, especially if it’s over four.

 Catch a band or ten on Frenchman Street, a three-block strip of celebrated music venues in the Faubourg Marigny neighborhood—walking distance from the French Quarter.